 “He Wants Me to Pay Up”

-After several weeks of receiving some nasty texts and emails from him that I did not respond to, we eventually ended up with him apologizing and declaring friendship, me accepting his apology and keeping my distance.
-We have not seen each other or spoken to each other since this time, and after dealing with our breakup, it’s my belief that no one could possibly expect me to still want to go to this concert with this man who undoubtedly spoke poorly of me to the very same people who would be attending this concert when he took our breakup like a fist to the face.
+After several weeks of receiving some nasty texts and emails from him that I did not respond to, he eventually apologized and said he wanted a friendship.
+I accepted his apology and continued to keep my distance.
+We have not seen each other or spoken to each other since this time, and after dealing with our breakup, it’s my belief that no one could possibly expect me to still want to go to this concert with this man who undoubtedly spoke poorly of me to the very same people who would be attending the concert when he took our breakup like a fist to the face.

 I thought this was a non-issue but today he asked if I was still interested in going to the concert, as one of his friends backed out of going.
 I declined, thanking him but explaining that I had other plans, and he then stated that he would expect me to pay some of the difference if he was unable to sell the ticket to someone else.
 This is somewhat of a big deal to me, as this isn’t a $20 ticket, and I am currently in graduate school and just lost my job.